 The older a building is, the more likely it is to be listed.

 All buildings built before 1700, which survive in anything like their original condition, are listed as are most of those built between 1700 and 1840.
 Particularly careful selection is required for buildings from the period after 1945.
 Usually a building has to be over 30 years old to be eligible for listing.

 There are two main routes to listing:

-In both cases they make a recommendation to the Secretary of State for Digital, Culture, Media and Sport (DCMS) based on Principles of selection for listed buildings and they make the final decision as whether a site should be listed or not.
+In both cases they make a recommendation to the Secretary of State for Digital, Culture, media and Sport (DCMS) based on Principles of selection for listed buildings and they make the final decision whether a site should be listed or not.